JDASoftwareGroup/jdatech.github.io/_posts/2019-10-11-hunting-down-a-dask-bug.markdown

 ## Looking for the root cause

-Now we knew that the problem happened during repartitioning, we took a look at the repartitioning code in Dask, and quickly enough found a piece of code that looked quite suspicious ([https://github.com/dask/dask/blob/1.2.0/dask/dataframe/core.py#L438]( https://github.com/dask/dask/blob/1.2.0/dask/dataframe/core.py#L43866)):
+Now that we knew that the problem happened during repartitioning, we took a look at the repartitioning code in Dask, and quickly enough found a piece of code that looked quite suspicious ([https://github.com/dask/dask/blob/1.2.0/dask/dataframe/core.py#L438]( https://github.com/dask/dask/blob/1.2.0/dask/dataframe/core.py#L43866)):